 Our Demands

 Below is a list of public demands.
-Because Columbia has refused to come to the bargaining table, not all of our demands are public yet.
-We will update this webpage with the complete list of demands as our membership votes to make them public.
-In the meantime, card signers may access the complete, members-only list of demands by requesting access to this Google Doc.
+We will update this webpage with the complete list of demands as our membership votes to introduce them during bargaining.

 -